 Microsoft’s core iPaaS product offering is Azure Logic Apps.
 However, we could argue that one of the key differentiators and advantages of Microsoft within the iPaaS market, is how Logic Apps is enriched with the whole Azure ecosystem, which also keeps getting richer and better.

-Based on Gartner’s definition of iPaaS, I’ll describe the different Azure services which we can leverage to develop, implement and manage enterprise-class integration solutions.
-The figure below, shows the different capabilities of an iPaaS, and which Azure product offerings we can use to implement them.
+The Azure Integration Services, is the set of services and platforms on Azure that we can leverage to develop, implement and manage enterprise-class integration solutions.
+The figure below, shows the different capabilities of an iPaaS, and which component of the Azure Integration Services we can use to implement them.

 Orchestration, Data Handling and Transformation, and Routing.

 Logic Apps workflows allow us to orchestrate our integrations solutions.
 They provide a workflow visual designer (via the Azure Portal or Visual Studio) to design, build and manage our integration workflows.
 These workflows are serverless, which means that we can focus on the functionality and business value, while all the infrastructure and scaling are fully abstracted and we pay only for what we use.
 With Logic Apps we can implement long running workflows, as described in previous posts using the Webhook action, and the Service Bus connector.
 A figure of a Logic App workflow, which implements some conditions, a loop and some connectors, is shown below.

 Behind the scenes, Logic Apps workflows are based on the Workflow Definition Language.
 Within the Logic App, we can validate messages and transform messages using Data Operations, Liquid, or XSLTs for XML documents.
 For Routing, we can use different Logic Apps features to control the workflow flow, and we can also use Azure Service Bus Topics Subscriptions for Pub/Sub scenarios.

 Additionally, we can externalise Business Rules from Logic Apps workflows.